| One month | Three months | One year | Three years (p.a) | Five years (p.a) | |

 Market Overview

-− NZ interest rates moved modestly higher over the month which weighed on bond returns.
+− NZ interest rates moved higher over December and the quarter which weighed on bond returns.

-− The NZ yield curve remains steeply positive shaped.
+− The NZ yield curve remains steeply positive shaped with higher yields through investing longer in maturity.

 − Credit margins appear to have stabilised after a strong performance, and supply/demand dynamics remain supportive.